Question: Why would too much b7 cause hair loss? Will hair regrow after stop dosage? Thanks

 Telogen Effluvium treatment to help accelerate this process is available from specialist hair loss clinics who will start by assessing your scalp to ensure a correct diagnosis.
 This is particularly important when dealing with thinning hair as Telogen Effluvium can present simultaneously alongside, or even trigger genetic hair loss in men and women with an existing predisposition.
 They may not have noticed signs of Male Pattern Baldness or, for women, Female Pattern Hair Loss prior, but a specialist will be able to spot precisely what is going on and tailor a bespoke hair loss treatment course based upon their findings.

 If the cause of your hairloss was solely down to a nutritional issue then this should resolve itself within the timelines stated above once you cut back.
 As vitamin B7 is water soluble it can exit your system fairly quickly through urination.
-If androgenetic alopecia has been triggered, or if it was already present and this has simply made it worse, then the rate of shedding may decrease once your biotin intake normalises, however, as this is a permanent hair loss condition, the shedding will continue unless preventative treatment is sought.
+If androgenetic alopecia has been triggered, or if it was already present and this has simply made it worse, then the rate of shedding may decrease once your nutritional profile normalises, however, as this is a permanent hair loss condition, the shedding will continue unless preventative treatment is sought.

 As before, biotin overdoses are incredibly rare but, if you are concerned about your nutrient levels and any potential excesses or deficiencies, you should consult your doctor who can arrange tests, if necessary.